Consistent Bayesian Spatial Domain Partitioning Using Predictive Spanning Tree Methods: Proofs of main results in the main paper

 We defer the proof of Proposition \ref{PP:spanningtreeratio} to Section \ref{SEC:treenumber}.
-Proposition \ref{PP:spanningtreeratio} shows that for a $K \times K$ mesh grid graph, the ratio of the numbers of spanning trees inducing two partitions is upper bounded by $\exp \{CK \log (K)\}$, with our assumptions.
+Proposition \ref{PP:spanningtreeratio} provides an upper bound for the ratio of the numbers of spanning trees inducing two partitions, for a $K \times K$ mesh grid graph.
 Although this is a result of the mesh grid graph, it is worth mentioning that it has the potential to be extended to a more general graph, with some higher-level assumptions on graphs.
 This upper bound provides a reference potentially useful for studying other spanning-tree-based approaches.